jameskmb/react-movies-app/README.md

 6. Write unit tests for your components & services

 No user login/authentication is required.
 You are also not required to create any backend solution.
-There is no restriction on the design of your app.
+There is no restriction on how your app should look like.
+How the app is designed and styled is upto to you.

 Solving these problems one step at a time will help you feel less overwhelmed and more like you’re heading in a specific direction.